liammurray/liammurray/README.md

 👀 I’m interested in ...

-- AI tools such as Claude for 100x productivity
+- AI enabled coding and productivity using tools such as Claude and Antigragity

 - Everything AWS and Kubernetes+GitOps